Compressed Air Requirements

 Air Pressure

-All Guardair pneumatic vacuums are designed to operate optimally at 90-110 psi.
-Operating vacuums at air pressures less than 90-110 psi leads to significantly lower performance.
-Conversely, operating vacuums at air pressures above 90-110 psi increases performance but only to a limited extent.
-Supplying higher pressure to a pneumatic vacuum designed to work at 90-110 psi actually de-focuses the venturi thereby degrading the performance per cfm consumed.
+All Guardair pneumatic vacuums are designed to operate optimally between 90 and 110 psi regulated pressure.
+Operating vacuums at air pressures less than 90 psi can lead to lower performance.
+Conversely, operating vacuums at air pressures above 110 psi can increase performance but only to a limited extent.
+Very high pressures can actually de-focus the venturi, thereby degrading the performance of the vacuum.
 In addition, the energy required to operate the compressor at higher pressures increases dramatically.
+To ensure that the vacuum is operating optimally, when the vacuum is running, the pressure gauge should read between 80 and 90 psi.

 Air Compressor